Wednesday, May 25, 2016

 Tuesday, May 10, 2016

-“How in the world did I end up in Sweden on Christmas Eve?” said Prancer the reindeer, standing up in the snow.
-“Ouch, my head hurts.
-I must have hit a cloud and fell to the ground.
-On the most important night of the year!”
+“How in the world did I end up in Sweden on Christmas Eve?” said Prancer the reindeer, as he stood up in the snow.
+“Ouch, my head hurts, and it’s the most important night of the year!”

-As Prancer walked through the village, he noticed Christmas trees decorated with white candles and silver ornaments that caught the starlight.
-Then, a 12-year-old girl noticed the reindeer while admiring the glowing Bethlehem Star in her front window.
+As Prancer walked through the village, he noticed Christmas trees decorated with white lit candles and silver ornaments that caught the starlight.
+Lighting candles on Christmas trees was an old tradition in the village, and the people kept watch on the trees, making sure the candles did not catch the evergreens on fire.

-Then she gently touched his nose and examined his flying antlers, which were larger than antlers on normal reindeer.
+Then, she gently touched his nose and examined his antlers, which looked large enough for him to be able to fly.

 “Thank you!
 I’d love to spend Christmas Eve with you.
 I hope Father Christmas comes back for me by morning,” he said.
 “How did I get lost at such an important time?
-I must’ve hit a cloud or a star and crashing onto the ground knocked me out.”
+I must’ve hit a star, crashed onto the ground, and got knocked out.”

-“I hope you can dance,” Lucia said, brushing snow off his tender body.
+“I hope you can dance,” Lucia said.
+She brushed snow off his tender body.
 “In Sweden, we dance around the Christmas tree!”

 “I usually fly,” Prancer said.
 “I forgot to tell you that my name is Prancer.
 Almost like my brother Dancer.
 He can dance!”